-Dental floss was designed to clean small areas, in between teeth, but it is also great at cleaning other small area.
+Dental floss was designed to clean small areas in between teeth, but it is also great at cleaning other small areas.
 Perhaps you may want to clean your keyboard or a crack in the table, or even in between tiles.

 This is to ensure that your house stays extra clean.

 If you happen to have floss when someone gets a nasty cut, you can use dental floss as the string.
 Or perhaps you need to do sewing.

 The dental floss is subtle enough not to be noticed if you don’t use it that much, and it is strong, so it is great at holding buttons together, temporarily fixing a bag strap, or mending a tent.